EPA Proposes New Regulations For Lead In Drinking Water

 As part of the proposal, the EPA and the Department of Housing and Urban Development launched a website that outlines federal funding and financing that can be used for lead service line replacement.

-Lead levels in water was brought to national attention during the Flint water crisis, which started in 2014.
+The issue of lead levels in water was brought to national attention during the Flint water crisis, which started in 2014.
 Drinking water in the Michigan city was found to be unsafe for consumption, with residents being told to only drink bottled water.
 Officials have said the cost of the damage could reach hundreds of millions of dollars.

 The EPA was subject to considerable criticism due to Flint's crisis.
 Many called for the action level to be lowered.
 Jeff Cohen, who was on the EPA team that decided on the 15 ppb action level, has told NPR the number shouldn't be used as a baseline for defining healthy water.